 [Section 28 amended by No. 58 of 2010 s.
 176.]

-29. Grant of licence to body corporate
+29. Bodies corporate, licensing of

 (1) Subject to this Act, a body corporate which applies to the Commissioner for a real estate settlement agent’s licence or a business settlement agent’s licence, or both, and pays to the Commissioner the prescribed fee for the licence shall be granted and may hold a licence if the Commissioner is satisfied that —